Margaret Cho: Comedic style and political advocacy

 In July 2004, during the Democratic National Convention, Cho was disinvited to speak at a Human Rights Campaign/National Stonewall Democrats fundraiser out of fear that her comments might cause controversy.
 In November 2005, she campaigned to pardon Stanley Tookie Williams, an early Crips gang leader, for his death sentence for four murders, but this campaign failed; on December 13, 2005, after exhausting all forms of appeal, Williams was executed by lethal injection at San Quentin State Prison, California.

 In 2007, Cho hosted the multi-artist True Colors Tour, which traveled through 15 cities in the United States and Canada.
 The tour, sponsored by the Logo channel, began on June 8, 2007.
-Headlined by Cyndi Lauper, the tour also included Debbie Harry, Erasure, The Gossip, Rufus Wainwright, The Dresden Dolls, The MisShapes, Rosie O'Donnell, Indigo Girls, The Cliks, and other special guests.
+Headlined by Cyndi Lauper, the tour included Debbie Harry, Erasure, The Gossip, Rufus Wainwright, The Dresden Dolls, The MisShapes, Rosie O'Donnell, Indigo Girls, The Cliks, and other special guests.
 Profits from the tour helped to benefit the Human Rights Campaign as well as PFLAG and The Matthew Shepard Foundation.

-On January 25, 2008, Cho officially gave her support to Barack Obama for the nomination on the Democratic ticket for the 2008 U.S. presidential election.
+On January 25, 2008, Cho gave her support to Barack Obama for the nomination on the Democratic ticket for the 2008 U.S. presidential election.
 After Republican Presidential candidate John McCain announced his running mate, Governor Sarah Palin of Alaska, Cho said of her, "I think [Palin] is the worst thing to happen to America since 9/11."

 After same-sex marriage became legal in California in May 2008, Cho was deputized by the City of San Francisco to perform marriages there.

 Other ventures

 Fashion and burlesque

 In 2003, Cho founded a clothing line with friend and fashion designer Ava Stander called High Class Cho.
 The company eventually went defunct.

 In 2004, Cho took up bellydancing and in 2006 started her own line of bellydancing belts and accessories called Hip Wear; these she sold through her website.
-She also had extensive tattooing done to cover the majority of her back.
+She had extensive tattooing done to cover the majority of her back.

 In November 2006, Cho joined the board of Good Vibrations, a sex toy retailer.
-With fellow comedian Diana Yanez, she co-wrote "My Puss", a rap song which they recorded as the duo of "Maureen and Angela."
+With fellow comedian Diana Yanez, she co-wrote "My Puss", a rap song which they recorded as the duo of Maureen and Angela.
 Cho appeared in and directed the music video for the song.
 In December 2006, Cho appeared on the Sci-Fi Channel's miniseries The Lost Room as Suzie Kang.

 On an episode of The Hour with host George Stroumboulopoulos, Cho mentioned that she loved Broken Social Scene and wishes to be a part of the band (offering to play the rainstick or the triangle).
 On air, Stroumboulopoulos called band member Kevin Drew from his cell phone, and Cho made her request to join the band via his voicemail.

 In April 2009, Cho was photographed by photographer Austin Young and appeared in a Bettie Page–inspired "Heaven Bound" art show.